Ficool

 Seated beside the king was his eldest child, Princess Rhea Starfall.
 Her eyes sparkled with admiration as she watched the knights drill, but soon her curiosity overcame her silence.
 She turned toward her father.

-"Father, why must Nexa wait another year before taking the Lun Trial?
+"Father," she asked, "why does Nexa have to wait another whole year for the Lun Training?
 Isn't he old enough already?"

-King Edlen glanced at her briefly before turning his gaze back to the courtyard.
-His expression was weighted with consideration.
+Edlen glanced briefly at her before returning to the courtyard.

-"Nexa will take the Trial next year, Rhea.
-That moment is crucial for anyone born with Lun.
-At the age of ten, a child is mature enough to begin learning how to control their inner energy, which we call Nul."
+"He'll take it next year, Rhea.
+When a kid turns ten, they're mature enough to begin learning how to control their inner energy, which we call Nul."

 Rhea furrowed her brows, trying to understand.